Neutrino Flavour Evolution Through Fluctuating Matter: Stimulated Transformation

-where $C_a$ is an arbitrary complex matrix and $q_a$ the frequency of the a'th Fourier mode of the perturbation.
-We make no restriction on the number of Fourier modes, the frequencies $q_a$ nor the size or structure of the matrices $C_a$.
-This generalization to arbitrary structure for the $C_a$'s is where we depart from previous analyses by Patton, Kneller \& McLaughlin \cite{2014PhRvD..89g3022P}.
-We also refer the reader to Brown, Meath \& Tran \cite{Brown:Meath:Tran} and Avetissian, Avchyan \& Mkrtchian \cite{2012JPhB...45b5402A} who considered the related but simpler problem of the effect of two lasers of different colors, i.e.\ two Fourier modes, upon a two-level dipolar molecule.
+where $C_a$ is an arbitrary complex matrix and $q_a$ the frequency of the $a^{th}$ FM of the perturbation.
+We make no restriction on the number of FMs, the frequencies $q_a$ nor the size or structure of the matrices $C_a$.
+This generalization to arbitrary structure for the $C_a$'s is where we depart from previous analyses by PKM \cite{2014PhRvD..89g3022P}.
+We also refer the reader to Brown, Meath \& Tran \cite{Brown:Meath:Tran} and Avetissian, Avchyan \& Mkrtchian \cite{2012JPhB...45b5402A} who considered the related but simpler problem of the effect of two lasers of different colors, i.e.\ two FMs, upon a two-level dipolar molecule.

 Given this form for the perturbation, equation (\ref{dBdt}) indicates we need to consider the combination $\breve{U}^{\dagger}C_{a}\breve{U}$.
 If we write the diagonal elements of $\breve{U}^{\dagger}C_{a}\breve{U}$ as